-Thirroul Beach, Bulli Beach, Bellambi Beach, Corrimal Beach, North Wollongong Beach, Coniston Beach and Port Kembla Beach were graded as Good.
+Thirroul Beach, Bulli Beach, Bellambi Beach, Corrimal Beach, North Wollongong Beach and Port Kembla Beach continued to be graded as Good in 2023-2024.
 Water quality at these sites was frequently suitable for swimming during dry weather conditions.
-Bacterial levels generally increased with increasing rainfall, regularly exceeding the safe swimming limit after heavy rainfall.
+However, enterococci levels generally increased with increasing rainfall, often exceeding the safe swimming limit after moderate to heavy rainfall.

 Many of these sites have several, or more significant, potential sources of pollution such as stormwater or upstream sources discharged from creeks or lagoons.
-Discharges from storm sewage treatment plants (SSTPs) at Bellambi and Port Kembla may also affect the water quality at nearby beaches Bellambi, Corrimal and Port Kembla following heavy rainfall.
+Discharges from storm sewage treatment plants (SSTPs) at Bellambi and Port Kembla may also affect the water quality at nearby beaches following heavy rainfall.